sarandavies/facet_plots/README.md

 ggarrange(simple, grid, nrow = 2)

 ## At this stage they're identical.
-However, if we want to have free y axes, then we can only use facet_wrap with the argument 'scales = 'free_y'
+However, if we want to have free y axes, then we can use facet_wrap with the argument 'scales = 'free_y'

 simple_free <- ggplot(iris, aes(x=Sepal.Length, y =Sepal.Width, color = Species))+
   geom_point()+